canonical/is-charms-contributing-guide/CONTRIBUTING.md

 ## Downloading Binaries

 It is a better experience to acquire binaries using an `apt` package or `snap` compared to downloading a bianry.
-Both have features, such as autoamted updates, which enhance the security of the system that makes use of the binaries.
+Both have features, such as automated updates, which enhance the security of the system that makes use of the binaries.

 Instead of downloading a binary and using it in our projects, create an